-As a first time parent, it can be easy to get swept along with the milestone charts, the opinions of others, the ‘I did it this way’ advice and listening to never ending cycle of those magical words ‘it gets easier’.
+As a first time parent, it can be easy to get swept along with the milestone charts, the opinions of others, the ‘I did it this way’ advice and listening to a never-ending cycle of those magical words ‘it gets easier’.
 What many people fail to mention is that the newborn bit is actually the easiest part – so straight away you are being led into a false sense of security that it will become easier.
-I will be honest with you though, it won’t, it will become more challenging… sorry.
+I will be honest with you though, it won’t, it will become more challenging… Sorry.
 Yet one of the most spoken about phases is not actually the worst that your child will go through.
-The terrible two’s don’t begin at two, instead they start around 18 months and when you think they are all over and you have come safely out the other side there is a new phase waiting for you… one which you are never prepared for and one which out tantrums any 2 year old meltdown any day.
+The terrible two’s don’t begin at two, instead, they start around 18 months and when you think they are all over and you have come safely out the other side there is a new phase waiting for you… one which you are never prepared for and one which out tantrums any 2-year-old meltdown any day.
 Yes, it is the threenager.
 Not only are these children more stroppy, they are also much bigger and have a better understanding of everything around them and this is where the problems lie!

 So I want to be one of those parents who do tell you the ugly truth and who do prepare you for this stage because the terrible two’s are nothing compared to having a three-year-old!

 These are to blame for everything.
 You will be sitting quite happily on your child’s third birthday and be feeling smug about the fact you have survived the terrible two’s and that you now have a child that you can communicate with, one who may now be potty trained, one who can hold their attention for longer and so on.
 Brilliant!… Now wait around 3 weeks.
 In this time they must go through some sort of hormone explosion because you are suddenly presented with a child who screams and cries over the most pointless things, breakdown at any moment, grunts at you instead of speaking and a child who can leave you crying and rocking in a corner wondering what on earth you have done!